tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 ***

-## Crusader's Armanent
+## Crusader's Armament
 **Weapon (Any Weapon) (requires attunement)**
 *T2*

-While wielding this trident you can use an action to cast Crusader's Mantle.
+While wielding this weapon you can use an action to cast Crusader's Mantle.
 After you have used this property it cannot be used again until the next dawn.

 ***